lsds/KungFu/README.md

 1. Wrap the optimizer in ``SynchronousSGDOptimizer`` or another [distributed optimizer](srcs/python/kungfu/optimizers/__init__.py).

 2. Run ``distributed_initializer()`` after calling ``global_variables_initializer()``.
-    The distributed initializer synchronizes the initial variables on all workers.
+    The distributed initializer ensures the initial variables on all workers are consistent.

 ```python
 import tensorflow as tf